core-wg/senml-spec/draft-ietf-core-senml.md

 measurements.
 If the network between the sensor and the meter goes down over some period of time, when it comes back up, the cumulative sum helps reflect what happened while the network was down.
-A meter like this would typically report a measurement with the units set to watts, but it would put the sum of energy used in the "s" field of the measurement.
+A meter like this would typically report a measurement with the unit set to watts, but it would put the sum of energy used in the "s" field of the measurement.
 It might optionally include the current power in the "v" field.